-In addition to our Smart Lake Erie testbeds, CWA partners with Cleveland Water to provide innovators with access to a Pipe Farm.
+In addition to our Smart Lake Erie Watershed testbeds, CWA partners with Cleveland Water to provide innovators with access to a Lead Service Line Research Facility.

-The Pipe Farm Testbed is has been created to test and demonstrate technologies that can physically detect the material comprising service lines without breaking ground, and without the use of broader data inputs (like statistical/AI-prediction methods), The envisioned technology or device would ultimately be used by utility contractors during service-line replacement seasons in the field.
+The Lead Service Line Research Facility is has been created to test and demonstrate technologies that can physically detect the material comprising service lines without breaking ground, and without the use of broader data inputs (like statistical/AI-prediction methods), The envisioned technology or device would ultimately be used by utility contractors during service-line replacement seasons in the field.

-The Pipe Farm Testbed is a parcel of land which contains a small, simulated version of a water distribution system buried underground.
+The Lead Service Line Research Facility is a parcel of land which contains a small, simulated version of a water distribution system buried underground.
 The simulation includes service-line pipes comprised of various materials such as lead, copper, galvanized steel, and brass, buried beneath soil, sand, clay, gravel, and more.

 The need for technology that can detect lead pipes underground